Ashley Vincent: Cheltenham Town

 In May 2004, Vincent joined League Two side Cheltenham Town on a two-year deal; manager John Ward had previously worked on the coaching staff at Wolves.
-He made his first team debut on 7 August 2004, replacing John Melligan 68 minutes into a 2–0 win over Southend United at Roots Hall.
+He made his first-team debut on 7 August 2004, replacing John Melligan 68 minutes into a 2–0 win over Southend United at Roots Hall.
 He won his first start three days later, in a 2–0 home defeat to Scunthorpe United.
 He scored his first goals on 28 September, bagging a brace in a 5–1 victory over Dagenham & Redbridge in the Football League Trophy.
 He finished the 2004–05 season with three goals in 30 games.

 On 18 November 2005, he joined Conference side Aldershot Town on a one-month loan.
 He played three games for Terry Brown's "Shots" in an uneventful stay at the Recreation Ground.
-Back with Cheltenham, he scored two goals late into the 2005–06 season to put himself back into first team contention.
+With Cheltenham, he scored two goals late into the 2005–06 season to put himself back into first-team contention.
 He played 77 minutes of the play-off final at the Millennium Stadium, before he was taken off for Damian Spencer; Cheltenham held on to their 1–0 lead over Grimsby Town to win promotion into League One.
 Days before the game he signed a new two-year contract with the club.

 Vincent picked up a serious knee injury during a reserve team match in August 2006.
 After missing the rest of the 2006–07 season due to the injury, he marked his return to full fitness on 15 August 2007 with a "stunning" equalizing goal against Swindon Town.
 He played a total of 40 games in 2007–08, finding the net twice.
-In July 2008, he signed a new contract with the club; manager Keith Downing stated that "The boy's had a cruciate injury and he's a young one as well.
+In July 2008, he signed a new contract with the club; manager Keith Downing stated, "The boy's had a cruciate injury and he's a young one as well.
 He's still growing, getting bigger, better and stronger."
 Vincent had explained to Downing that he wanted to play as a striker, rather than his previous position on the right side of midfield.
 On 26 August 2008, Vincent scored against Premier League side Stoke City in a League Cup encounter.
 Two months later he was sidelined for six weeks after fracturing his wrist in two places.
 In February 2009, he rejected manager Martin Allen's offer of a new contract and was linked with a loan move to Bradford City.
 However, he suffered a medial knee ligament injury the following month, which prevented the deal from going ahead.
-Despite this setback he remained insistent on a move away from Whaddon Road.
+Despite this setback, he remained insistent on a move away from Whaddon Road.